 Blue Willow also offers a Chicken Salad Stuffed Avocado ($12.50).
 The stuffed salad is accompanied with fresh fruit and cottage cheese.

 "One can easily find influences from around the globe on our lunch and dinner menus, from Asian to Italian to French, and of course, hearty American meals," Ramey said.

 "We are known for breakfast, but I am equally proud of our dinner service, where we hold the passion of Julia Child true to heart," Ramey said.

-For dinner, one of the more popular entrees are the Pecan-Crusted Fresh Idaho Rainbow Trout Filets ($17.95), served with lemon parsley butter, mashed red potatoes, sautéed broccolini, and lemon wedges on the side.
+For dinner, one of the more popular entrées is the Pecan-Crusted Fresh Idaho Rainbow Trout Filets ($15.50 half portion, $18.50 full), served with lemon parsley butter, mashed red potatoes, sautéed broccolini, and lemon wedges on the side.
 The trout — crisp, light, and moist — flakes off easily.
 The mashed potatoes are creamy and the lemon wedges provide an extra zest of flavor to the dish.

-Similar to the trout, the Pan Roasted Cajun-Spiced Salmon Filet ($18.95) is also popular.
-The salmon is served with a cucumber and yogurt tzatziki sauce in addition to mashed red potatoes and sautéed vegetables.
+Similar to the trout, the Spice-Rubbed Fresh Atlantic Salmon Filet ($21) is also popular.
+The salmon is served with a cucumber and yogurt tzatziki sauce in addition to roasted Yukon Gold potatoes and sautéed vegetables.
 All seafood, including the salmon, at Blue Willow is provided by family-owned Blessings Seafood.

 "I always like to mention the meatloaf," Ramey said.
 "It's made with locally-raised grass-fed beef from Double Check Ranch."